-Chambolle-Musigny AOP 2018 Domaine Louis Boillot
+Chambolle-Musigny 2018 Domaine Louis Boillot

 Deze village is afkomstig van twee lieu-dits: Derrière le Four en, vooral (voor 80%), Beaux Bruns (dat overigens gedeeltelijk ook is geklasseerd als Premier Cru).